 Leonardo Da Vinci was the kind of artist whose knowledge didn’t know any limits.
 More than a painter, he was also a sculptor, architect, writer, engineer, poet, and musician… da Vinci could do it all.
 Therefore, although his peers recognized his many qualities, they would struggle to understand him.

 Tell me I ain’t got it, you fakin’, lyin’, hallucinatin’

 You get a vibe but do hide your feelings, you tryin’ to escape ’em

 To the rudimentary, it’s too Da Vinci for you to take in

-In this verse, JL insinuates that being out of the box because of a special talent can be both a gift and a defect, as people cannot follow the genius, as da Vinci had to experience.
+In this verse, JL insinuates that being out of the box because of a special talent can be both a gift and a defect, as other people cannot follow the artists’ intellect, as da Vinci had to experience.

-Because the artist didn’t receive a conventional education, he developed his own language and, because he was left handed, he wrote from the right to the left.
+Because the artist didn’t receive a conventional education, he developed his language and, because he was left-handed, he wrote from the right to the left.
 Therefore, his notebooks would have been difficult to understand for anyone but himself.
 Moreover, the comprehension of da Vinci’s theories is even harder to comprehend as, after his death, the notebooks were spread out.

 Heard he grew into a man and put his family on his back

 Had a master plan, Da Vinci code, nobody couldn’t crack

 More than plots, rappers simply like to compare the poetic complexity of their songs to da Vinci’s creative accomplishments.